-Instead, it’s important to have an action plan in place that considers all different scenarios and ensures that any lost data can be restored quickly in the event of a data loss disaster.
+Instead, it’s important to have an action plan in place that considers all different risks and scenarios and ensures that any lost data can be restored quickly in the event of a data loss disaster.

 Over 60% of businesses reported data loss or downtime during the last year and 33% said that this led to a loss of revenue.